November is Long Term Care Awareness Month. Do you need long term care insurance? To find out, read this fascinating and informative article.

 Why do you need it?

 Because LTC costs are staggering, will eat up your savings, and could cause you or loved ones to die broke.
-In other words, long-term care poses a HUGE threat to your retirement plans.
+In other words, a long term disability can pose poses a HUGE threat to your retirement plans.

 How much of a burden do you plan to be on your family in your “old age”?